-Nightstand Turned Planter Using Debi’s Design Diary DIY Paints
+Nightstand Turned Planter Using Debi’s Design Diary DIY Paint

-Fast forward three months and we are in a party planning frenzy.
+Fast forward three months and we are in a party-planning frenzy.
 My oldest is graduating from High School next week and the house is getting the starlet treatment.
 Junk Style.
-We have been a whirling dirvish of activity around here, picking up free patio chairs.
+We have been a whirling dervish of activity around here, picking up free patio chairs.

-Cleaning up the front porch and threatening our children that they will be bannished from existing outside their rooms if one more person gets something dirty on my white slip covered couches.
-Yes, I have WHITE COUCHES, three kids and a dog.
+Cleaning up the front porch and threatening our children that they will be banished from existing outside their rooms if one more person gets something dirty on my white slip-covered couches.
+Yes, I have WHITE COUCHES, three kids, and a dog.
 I deal with it.

 Back to the Nightstand.
 I needed a front porch makeover, and fast.
 Lucky for me I had plenty of junk to choose from.
-I painted this little once nightstand with one coat (of now retired color, see below for recipe) CeCe Caldwell’s Main Harbor Blue.
+I painted this little once nightstand with one coat of Water Lily.

 It dried very fast, which for me is golden.
-One more reason I love CeCe Caldwell’s paints.
+One more reason I love DIY Paint so much.
 Instant Gratification.
 I used a damp cloth to distress the areas where the paint may have naturally worn off.
-I sealed the entire piece with an outdoor PolyUrethane.
-I wont’ go into detail on how to turn your dresser into a planter, there are plenty of good tutorials out there.
-HERE is a particularly good one from my friend Kelly at Eclectically Vintage.
+I sealed the entire piece with outdoor PolyUrethane.
+I won’t go into detail on how to turn your dresser into a planter, there are plenty of good tutorials out there.
+Here is a particularly good one from my friend Kelly at Eclectically Vintage.

-Mr. Demille, my Nightstand turned planter is ready for its close up now.
+My Nightstand turned planter is ready for its close-up now.

 I think we are ready for you to come over now too.
 Well, almost.
 Notice I am not inviting you in yet.